JacquesGariepy/service-failover/README.md

 # Service Failover System

-## Overview
+## Introduction

-The Service Failover System is designed to enhance the resilience and reliability of your application by providing a robust mechanism for handling failures in external and internal services.
-It employs strategies such as retry policies, circuit breakers, and rate limiting to manage service failures effectively, ensuring that your application remains functional even when some services are unavailable or experiencing issues.
+The **Service Failover System** enhances the resilience of your application by providing robust mechanisms for handling failures in services.
+It ensures continuous operation through strategies like retry policies and circuit breakers.

 ## Purpose